ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 The bitrates given in {{bvr}} describe video streams that provide the user with a single, fixed, point of view - so, the user has no "degrees of freedom", and the user sees all of the video image that is available.

 Even basic virtual reality (360-degree) videos that allow users to look around freely (referred to as "three degrees of freedom", or 3DoF) require substantially larger bitrates when they are captured and encoded as such videos require multiple fields of view of the scene.
-Yet, due to smart delivery methods such as viewport-based or tiled-based streaming, we do not need to send the whole scene to the user.
+Yet, due to smart delivery methods such as viewport-based or tile-based streaming, we do not need to send the whole scene to the user.
 Instead, the user needs only the portion corresponding to its viewpoint at any given time ({{Survey360o}}).

 In more immersive applications, where limited user movement ("three degrees of freedom plus", or 3DoF+) or full user movement ("six degrees of freedom", or 6DoF) is allowed, the required bitrate grows even further.
 In this case, immersive content is typically referred to as volumetric media.
 One way to represent the volumetric media is to use point clouds, where streaming a single object may easily require a bitrate of 30 Mbps or higher.
 Refer to {{MPEGI}} and {{PCC}} for more details.

 ## Path Bandwidth Constraints {#sec-band-constraints}

-Even when the bandwidth requirements for video streams along a path are well understood, additional analysis is required to understand the contraints on bandwidth at various points in the network.
-This analysis is necessary because media servers may react to bandwith constraints using two independent feedback loops:
+Even when the bandwidth requirements for video streams along a path are well understood, additional analysis is required to understand the constraints on bandwidth at various points in the network.
+This analysis is necessary because media servers may react to bandwidth constraints using two independent feedback loops:

-* Media servers often respond to application-level feedback from the media player that indicates a bottleneck somewhere along the path, by adjusting the amount of media that the media server will send to the media player in a given timeframe.
+* Media servers often respond to application-level feedback from the media player that indicates a bottleneck somewhere along the path by adjusting the amount of media that the media server will send to the media player in a given timeframe.
 This is described in greater detail in {{sec-abr}}.

-* Media servers also typically rely on transport protocols with capacity-seeking congestion controllers that probe for bandwidth, and adjust the sending rate based on transport mechanisms.
+* Media servers also typically rely on transport protocols with capacity-seeking congestion controllers that probe for bandwidth and adjust the sending rate based on transport mechanisms.
 This is described in greater detail in {{sec-trans}}.

-The result is that these two (potentially competing) "helpful" mechanisms each respond to the same bottleneck with no coordination between themselves, so that each is unaware of actions taken by the other, and this can result in QOE for users that is significantly lower than what could have been achieved.
+The result is that these two (potentially competing) "helpful" mechanisms each respond to the same bottleneck with no coordination between themselves, so that each is unaware of actions taken by the other, and this can result in QoE for users that is significantly lower than what could have been achieved.

-One might wonder why media servers and transport protocols are each blissfully ignorant of what the other is doing, and there are multiple reasons for that, but one reason is that media servers may be implemented to run under a general-purpose operating system which typically has its transport protocols implemented in the operating system kernel, making decisions that the media server never knows about.
+One might wonder why media servers and transport protocols are each blissfully ignorant of what the other is doing, and there are multiple reasons for that.
+However, one reason is that media servers may be implemented to run under a general-purpose operating system which typically has its transport protocols implemented in the operating system kernel, making decisions that the media server never knows about.

 In one example, if a media server overestimates the available bandwidth to the media player,

-* the transport protocol detects loss due to congestion, and reduces its sending window size per round trip,
+* the transport protocol detects loss due to congestion and reduces its sending window size per round trip,
-* the media server adapts to application-level feedback from the media player, and reduces its own sending rate,
+* the media server adapts to application-level feedback from the media player and reduces its own sending rate,
-* the transport protocol sends media at the new, lower rate, and confirms that this new, lower rate is "safe", because no transport-level loss is occuring, but
+* the transport protocol sends media at the new, lower rate and confirms that this new, lower rate is "safe" because no transport-level loss is occurring, but
 * because the media server continues to send at the new, lower rate, the transport protocol's maximum sending rate is now limited by the amount of information the media server queues for transmission, so
-* the transport protocol can't probe for available path bandwidth by sending at a higher rate.
+* the transport protocol cannot probe for available path bandwidth by sending at a higher rate.

-In order to avoid these types of situations, which can potentially affect all the users whose streaming media traverses a bottleneck, there are several possible mitigations that streaming operators can use, but the first step toward mitigating a problem is knowing when that problem occurs.
+In order to avoid these types of situations, which can potentially affect all the users whose streaming media traverses a bottleneck, there are several possible mitigations that streaming operators can use.
+However, the first step toward mitigating a problem is knowing when that problem occurs.

 ### Recognizing Changes from an Expected Baseline {#sec-know-your-traffic}